Direct answer

 Priority order: (1) Optimise your Amazon listing before launch.
 (2) Build an advance reader list for launch-day reviews.
 (3) Tell your entire network on launch day.
 (4) Set up Amazon Advertising from week one.
 (5) Build an author email list from day one.
 The most important marketing happens before publication, not after.

-Why Pre-Launch Marketing Determines Launch Outcomes
+Why Does Pre-Launch Marketing Determine Launch Outcomes?

 Amazon's algorithm gives the most weight to a book's performance in its first 30 days.
 A book that generates sales velocity, review accumulation and listing engagement in week one will benefit from that signal for months.
 A book that launches to silence is treated by the algorithm as a book with no demand — and that categorisation is difficult to escape without significant paid advertising spend.